-9.5.1.1 Page Programming
+9.5.1.2 Page Programming

 Page Programming is done by loading a Page Buffer with data to be programmed and issuing a programming command to move data from the buffer to the memory array.
 This sets an upper limit on the amount of data that can be programmed with a single programming command.
-Page Programming allows up to a page size (either 256 or 512 bytes) to be programmed in one operation.
-The page size is determined by a configuration bit (SR2[6]).
+Page Programming allows up to a page size (512 bytes) to be programmed in one operation.
 The page is aligned on the page size address boundary.
 It is possible to program from one bit up to a page size in each Page programming operation.
-It is recommended that a multiple of 16-byte length and aligned Program Blocks be written.
-For the very best performance, programming should be done in full, aligned, pages of 512 bytes aligned on 512-byte boundaries with each Page being programmed only once.
+It is recommended that a multiple of 16 byte length and aligned Program Blocks be written.
+For the very best performance, programming should be done in full pages of 512 bytes aligned on 512-byte boundaries with each Page being programmed only once.

-9.5.1.2 Single Byte Programming
+9.5.1.3 Single Byte Programming

 Single Byte Programming allows full backward compatibility to the standard SPI Page Programming (PP) command by allowing a single byte to be programmed anywhere in the memory array.
+While single byte programming is supported, this will disable Automatic ECC on the 16 byte ECC unit where the byte is located.

-9.5.2 Page Program (PP 02h or 4PP 12h)
+9.5.2 Page Program (PP 02h or 4PP 12h):